Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Day 14: Depart Slovenia

-Today is your final day in Slovenia.
-After a slow and savory breakfast in Logar Valley, your journey continues south to Kamnik.
+After a slow and savory breakfast in Logar Valley, the journey continues south to Kamnik and onwards to Ljubljana (1:30 hours / 62 km).

 Where to Next?

 If your road trip continues to Austria, read our Austria Travel Guide.
-Or, if you’re heading to Italy, check out our Italy Travel Guide.
+Or, if you’re heading to Northern Italy, check out our Dolomites Travel Guide.

 Piran, Slovenia